-Producers must work with an FDACS representative to identify the applicable BMPs to be implemented on the subject parcel and to complete the BMP Checklist.
+With the exception of those enrolling under one of the Equivalent Programs listed in Rule 5M-1.001(7), F.A.C., producers must work with an FDACS representative to identify the applicable BMPs to be implemented on the subject parcel and to complete the BMP Checklist.
 Refer to the Guide to BMP Program Enrollment and Implementation section above.
 Failure to properly implement the applicable BMPs may subject your operation to compliance measures including referral to FDEP for enforcement.

-- 1) Check "In Use" for BMPs that are currently being implemented and can be observed on the operation at the time of enrollment or the IV site visit. - 2) Check "Planned" for BMPs that will be implemented within a specific timeframe, but no later than 18 months of signing an NOI.
-The Producer understands that they are expected to implement this practice within the timeframe established at enrollment or the identification of the applicable BMP, or as soon as cost share becomes available.
+- 1) Check "In Use" for BMPs that are currently being implemented and can be observed on the operation at the time of enrollment or the IV site visit. - 2) Check "Planned" for BMPs that will be implemented within a specific timeframe, but no later than 18 months after completion and execution of the NOI.
+The producer understands that they are expected to implement this practice by the completion date entered into the "Planned" box.
+Projects must be initiated as soon as the BMP is identified, and cost share becomes available.
 However, the deadline for implementing BMPs that require cost sharing, engineering and design, permitting, or construction will extend beyond 18 months as needed.
 Include practices that can't be observed at the time of site visit. - 3) Check "N/A" for BMPs that are not applicable to the operation.
 This status may be selected for individual BMPs or categories of BMPs where N and P are not applied in any form (Nutrient Management section), or where the operation does not include an irrigation system (Irrigation Management section).
 Producers are required to provide justification for any BMPs that are marked "N/A." - 4) Enter the anticipated completion date for any planned practices (month and year) in the "Planned" box of the BMP Checklist during enrollment. - 5) Producers must keep records of items indicated on the BMP Checklist.
-BMPs that require record keeping are noted by the pencil icon ().
+BMPs that require record keeping are noted by the pencil icon (♦).
 Enrolled producers are required to provide records upon request for review during a BMP implementation verification site visit.
-The NARF will be collected during the IV site visit by the FDACS representative. - 6) After completion of all of the above steps, including the site visit and assessment, Producers are enrolled upon submitting to FDACS the NOI and the BMP Checklist (unless participating in an Equivalent Program pursuant to 5M-1.001(7), F.A.C.).
+The NARF will be collected during the IV site visit by the FDACS representative. - 6) After completion of all of the above steps, including the site visit and assessment, producers are enrolled upon submitting to FDACS the NOI and the BMP Checklist.
+Producers enrolling under one of the Equivalent Programs are enrolled upon submitting to FDACS the NOI and documentation required of Equivalent Program Enrollees in accordance with Rule 5M-1.004(3), F.A.C.
 FDACS will provide written confirmation of enrollment.
-Keep a copy of each document. - 7) Producers will work with the FDACS representative to modify the NOI or BMP Checklist after initial enrollment.
-FDACS will provide written confirmation to proposed changes.
+Keep a copy of each document. - 7) Producers will work with the FDACS representative to modify the NOI or BMP Checklist, if needed, after initial enrollment.
+FDACS will provide written confirmation of any proposed changes.

-Best Management Practices Checklist for Sod Operations
+Best Management Practices Checklist for Florida Nursery Operations